 - Dimming the lights about an hour before bedtime helps regulate your body and tells your brain its time to shift into sleep mode.
 At home use room darkening shades and curtains to keep it dark at night and while you sleep.
 Some bedrooms don’t have lamps in them and only ceiling lights.
 You may want to consider getting a lamp to encourage sleep.
 An overhead light is bright and does not support the mood of sleep.

 - Your room should make you feel relaxed and comfortable so choose wall colors and decorations that you love.
 It’s also helpful to keep your room clean and uncluttered and to make your own bed every morning.
 Remember you should be working on responsibility so it’s your job to take care of your own room.

 - A cool room, typically between 20 – 25 degrees Celsius, makes for good sleep.
 Experiment with different temperatures to find your comfort temperature.

-- Choose, mattresses, pillows and sheets that are comfortable to you.
+- Choose, mattresses, pillows, and sheets that are comfortable for you.
 Soft or firm quality is up to you.
 Just make sure it supports body structure comfortably.
 Make sure you decide based on personal preference and your typical sleeping position.

 - Reduce noises inside your room and outside of your house with a sound reducer, a fan, or soft music that creates a soothing backdrop throughout the night.
 Keep the TV, computer, and any other distracting illuminating light off as changing tones and volumes can interrupt sleep.